 Choose black color for the fill of a newly created object.

 Start creating the illuminated areas of the mountain that will add volume to it.
 Highlights will be represented by hatching, like in any engraving.
 The easiest way to create it in Adobe Illustrator is when you use the Blend Tool (W).
 Let's see how this can be done.
 Create two curved segments at a certain distance one from each other.

 Select them and go to Object > Blend > Make or use the shortcut Cmd / Ctrl + Opt / Alt + B.

-Double click on the Blend Tool icon on the toolbar that will open the Blend Options dialog box.
+Double click on the Blend Tool icon on the Tools panel that will open the Blend Options dialog box.
 Select the "Specified Distance" and pick the amount in order to achieve the desired density.